October 13, 2020 — 12:00 p.m.

 Hospitals wanting to conduct their own Lab Developed Test for COVID-19 may do so after submitting the appropriate paperwork, including five negatives and five positives, to the FDA.
 DHEC can assist with sample validation, and approval from the FDA is not required to begin testing.
 If you have any questions, contact Dr. Atwell Coleman, Director of DHEC’s Public Health Laboratory at email@example.com.

 Hospitals and health systems across South Carolina are adjusting their visitor’s policies to adapt to COVID-19.
-Many facilities are implementing a “no visitors” policy that would limit visitors to end of life situations.
+Many facilities are implementing a limited visitors policy to ensure the safety of patients and staff.

 COVID-19 Emergency Declaration